GuanceCloud/datakit/internal/export/doc/en/inputs/zipkin.md

 ---

-The Zipkin Agent embedded in Datakit is used to receive, calculate and analyze the data of Zipkin Tracing protocol.
+The Zipkin Agent embedded in DataKit is used to receive, calculate and analyze the data of Zipkin Tracing protocol.

 ## Configuration {#config}